 Many personal injury lawsuits rely on a legal theory known as “negligence.”
 This requires a plaintiff to prove the following four items:

 Owning real estate can be quite complicated, and it can lead to many kinds of disputes.
-Real estate issues that can result in lawsuits include the following:
+Real estate issues that can result in lawsuits include:

 Disputes leading to lawsuits can arise between employers and employees for many reasons, such as: